wh-alice/mig_visualstudio/vs/cross-platform/setup--install--and-verifications-for-mac-users.md

 3. Download and install Xamarin by following the instructions on [Installing and Configuring Xamarin.iOS](http://developer.xamarin.com/guides/ios/getting_started/installation/mac/) (xamarin.com).

-4. Once you’ve completed installing Xamarin on both the Windows and Mac machines, follow the instructions on [Connecting to the Mac using XMA](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/#Connecting_to_the_Mac_Using_XMA) (xamarin.com) so that you can work with iOS and the Mac from Visual Studio on the Windows machine.
+4. Once you’ve completed installing Xamarin on both the Windows and Mac computers, follow the instructions on [Connecting to the Mac using XMA](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/#Connecting_to_the_Mac_Using_XMA) (xamarin.com) so that you can work with iOS and the Mac from Visual Studio on the Windows computer.

 ##  <a name="windows"></a> Windows setup inside Parallels (Visual Studio and Xamarin)